muazhari/autocode/README.md

 4. Prepare controller as in the [`./example/controller.ipynb`](https://github.com/muazhari/autocode/blob/main/example/controller.ipynb) file.
 5. Instantiate `optimization` and execute `optimization.deploy()` in controller.
 6. Open dashboard in `http://localhost:{dashboard_port}/` to see the process in real-time.
-7. Wait until all client are ready (need to wait for long time because the libraries need to be re-download for each client & refresh the dashboard manually because of bug).
+7. Wait until all client are ready (need to wait for long time because the libraries need to be re-downloaded for each client).
 8. Execute `optimization.run()` in controller.
 9. Wait until the run is finished.
 10. Analyze and decide the best values.